Nimbusshub/Fireball/README.md

 **Fireball** is a multipurpose command line tool designed for use by both the Offensive and Defensive Security Teams.

 Fireball's functionalities include:

-* Scanning ports fast and efficiently
+- Scanning ports fast and efficiently
-* Listening and establishing connection with open ports on a network
+- Listening and establishing connection with open ports on a network
-* Monitoring and capturing a network traffic in real time.
+- Monitoring and capturing a network traffic in real time (In process).

 Below here are some illustrations on the installation and usage of the tool.